valentyn1boreiko/DVCEs/readme.md

 # **Diffusion Visual Counterfactual Explanations**

-Welcome to the codebase for our NeurIPS submission *Diffusion Visual Counterfactual Explanations.* We will show you how to generate DVCEs on the selected (and you can choose the targets yourselves) ImageNet images with the multiple norm robust model Madry + FT and two SOTA **non-robust** models Swin-T and ConvNeXt.
+Welcome to the codebase for our NeurIPS paper *Diffusion Visual Counterfactual Explanations.* We will show you how to generate DVCEs on the selected (and you can choose the targets yourselves) ImageNet images with the multiple norm robust model Madry + FT and two SOTA **non-robust** models Swin-T and ConvNeXt.

 ## Examples of DVCEs for the **non-robust** ConvNeXt classifier